-- What was the last thing you Googled, but didn’t find a good answer for?
+- More importantly, what was the last thing you Googled, but didn’t find a good answer for?

 - What was the last thing you posted to your Facebook/Twitter/Instagram account?

-- What life stage are you in now?
+- Which life stage are you in now?

 - What life stage might you be in, in 5 years?

 - What was the last great conversation you had about?

 - Is there a particular topic your friends come to you for help with?

 2. What Kind of Blog Should You Start?